ut0mt8/kubernetes-rpm-builder/README.md

 Instructions :

-1) clone the repo
+1. clone the repo
-2) have a recent golang install
+2. have a recent golang install
-3) edit build.sh to choose the proper version
+3. edit build.sh to choose the proper version
-4) ./build.sh
+4. ./build.sh
-5) pray
+5. pray

-Work a least on centos 7 and kubernetes 1.4.4.
+Known to work at least on centos 7 for kubernetes v1.4.4.